roachme/tman/README.md

 ## ⇁  Tips
-1. Use ` tman help ` to get list off commands.
+1. Use ` tman help ` to get list of commands.
 2. Or ` tman help COMMAND ` to get help on specified command.